Ice Climbing Technical Gear:

 Ice tools are either ‘leashless’ or come with wrist leashes that are usually removable with a clipping system.
 Leashless tools usually cannot have a leash added easily and are more use specific, meaning steep waterfall climbing, dry tooling or competitions, and do not offer less experienced climbers certain helpful advantages.

 Leashed tools can be used with or w/o the leash, so they make a good choice for most climbers while offering advantages for those learning the sport.
 For one, the leash keeps the tool from being accidentally dropped – an obvious plus.
 Next and foremost, a properly rigged and adjusted (with gloves on) leash provides a great deal of grip support, alleviating muscle fatigue and allowing the skeletal system to share the burden of weight support rather than depending solely on forearm muscle strength.
-From a guiding perspective, we always teach ice with leashed tools so climbers neither drop tools nor wear themselves out over-gripping tools, a common error made when learning.
+From a learning viewpoint, with leashed tools new climbers neither drop tools nor wear themselves out over-gripping tools, a common error made when learning.
 Leashes allow more security and confidence, more resting possibilities, the ability to ‘suspend the tool from your wrist while grabbing rock, and so are a good option to consider.
 When buying leashed tools, however, it is imperative to operate the clipping system (again, wearing gloves) before deciding, since you may discover certain clipping systems are too difficult to use in a real life, gloved situation.
 Once purchased, continue to practice in gloves until it is second-nature to use the clip; hanging and freezing is no time to discover the clipping system leaves much to be desired.
 A climber must be quick and proficient attaching and freeing oneself from tools, and/or getting in and out of a leash.
 One advantage to buying matching tools is that they use the same clipping system, allowing you to change hands and tools on traverses or at other times, indeed a nice ‘plus’.

 Final Thoughts on Selection